 Certification Maintenance Frequently Asked Questions: Earning Professional Development Hours

 If you are newly certified, you may start accumulating your CMHs on January 1 following the date your certification was awarded.
-Current certificate holders can begin earning CMHs beginning January 1 of the first year of your interval.
-For example, if your 3-year maintenance interval is 2011–2013, you can earn hours from January 1, 2011, through December 31, 2013.
+Current certificate holders can begin earning CMHs beginning January 1 of the first year of each 3-year maintenance interval.
+For example, if your 3-year maintenance interval is 2014–2016, you can earn hours from January 1, 2014, through December 31, 2016.

 What qualifies as acceptable professional development activities for certification maintenance?